byamashiro/Python_Projects/README.md

 # Current Errors and Pressing Tasks

-### Issues with data
-- The sort option is exhibiting strange behavior.
-Each column, or some of them, are being sorted.
-For example, the 'doy' column is sorting itself in numerical order (i.e 1-365).

 ### Plot input sequence
 - Create an input sequence for plotting.
 If the user picks a string, only allow non-strings to be plot against.
 Have input if there will be multiple second axis rather than subplot features.
 Include hammer projection in the initial option.